sasagawa888/deeppipe2/README.md

 tensor is 3-dimension or 4-dimension

 - Cumatrix.pooling(tensor,st)
-pooling with stride st. size of H and W must be less 1000. max 999*999
+pooling with stride st. size of H and W must be less 1000. max 999*999. return tuple {tensor-for-forward,tensor-for-backward}

 - Cumatrix.unpooing(ts1,ts2,st)
 unpooling with stride st.